arianaberger/time-tracker-app-js/README.md

 ## App Demo

-You can view an overview of this app that I recorded on [youtube](https://youtu.be/JS2rF5X9bI0).
+You can watch an overview of this app that I recorded on [youtube](https://youtu.be/JS2rF5X9bI0).

 ## License